gondsm/crossword_generator/readme.md

 Performance Considerations
 ---

-On my consumer-grade machine (i7-6700HQ) the algorithm can generate a 20x20 grid with 50% completion.
+On my consumer-grade machine (i7-6700HQ) the algorithm can generate a 20x20 grid with 50% completion in some 45 seconds.
 I am currently looking into ways of improving this mark, and already have a ton of ideas, so stay tuned!

 Usage
 ---